 The 4 km return hike or snowshoe to Cline River Canyon is fantastic.
 Not only is it easy – and therefore family and dog-friendly, it takes you into the stunning area that is the equal of anything around Banff and Lake Louise in winter.
 Start off walking through lodgepole pine forest to reach an overlook of a massive icefall.
 I initially thought this was our destination – but it was merely the prelude to what was next.

 Continuing past the icefall, you get a great view of the crystal-clear Cline River along with the icefalls and the canyon which can be seen off in the distance.
 It’s a steep descent to get down to river level and the canyon.
 TAKE SOME ICERS.
 It’s slippery and no place for running shoes – and definitely not worth a broken arm, leg or worse – a head injury.

 Once down at river level wander towards the gallery – part of the Cline River Canyon surrounded by icefalls.
 We were lucky to see one ice climber in action when we visited.

-To get to the Cline River Canyon trailhead, head for Pinto Lake Recreation Trail Staging Area.
+Finding the Cline River Canyon trailhead: Head for the Pinto Lake Recreation Trail Staging Area.
 It’s a short drive southwest of the Cline River Bridge.
 From Saskatchewan River Crossing, it’s a 41 km drive and from Nordegg a 48 km drive.